-- A DC 10 INT (INVESTIGATION) check recognizes that only about half the ship is here on the beach.
-Clearly, the rest was taken elsewhere. - A DC 15 Wis (Perception) check finds a small tin cross amidst the debris.
+- Any examination of the boat recognizes that only about half the ship is here on the beach.
+Clearly, the rest was taken elsewhere. - A search of the area finds a small tin cross amidst the debris.
 Svend recalls that they raided a church, and captured a priest wearing a similar adornment.
 He surmises that this was probably taken by one of the raiders.
 On a more careful search, the PCs also find a sharp hatchet and a length of good rope.
 Otherwise, there are no more useful belongings here.